DavidSchinazi/masque-drafts/draft-schinazi-masque-proxy.md

 for MASQUE are indistinguishable from those of a regular Web browsing connection.
 Separately, if paired with a non-probeable HTTP authentication scheme {{?CONCEALED-AUTH=RFC9729}}, any Web server can also become a MASQUE proxy while remaining indistinguishable from a regular Web server.
-It might still be possible to detect some level of MASQUE usage by analyzing encrypted traffic patterns, however the cost of performing such an analysis at scale makes it impractical.

-This allows MASQUE to operate on networks that disallow VPNs by using a combination of protocol detection and blocklists.
+This defeats detection tools that operate solely on packet formats.

+However, it is still possible to perform statitiscal analyses on the encrypted data.
+There exist commercially available products that are able to identify visited websites based solely on the timing and size of encrypted packets.
+While MASQUE increases the cost of such traffic analysis efforts, it doesn't prevent them from being used at scale.

+MASQUE implementations can leverage HTTP/2 and HTTP/3's ability to introduce padding inside the encryption.
+That enables many defensive strategies such as ensuring that all packets are the same size, or introducing variable amounts of cover traffic.
+From a theoretical perspective, sending data at a constant bitrate is the only way to fully prevent statistical analysis, but introduces too much overhead to be deployable at scale.
+Determination of padding amounts to optimize resistance against statistical analysis remains an open research problem.

 # Related Technologies